Shri Thanedar: 2022

-In 2022, Thanedar gave up his state house seat to run for Michigan's 13th congressional district.
+In 2022, Thanedar gave up his state house seat and moved from Ann Arbor to the Palmer Woods neighborhood to run for Michigan's 13th congressional district.
 The incumbent, Rashida Tlaib, had her home drawn into the 12th district and was reelected there.
-Thanedar won the open primary, defeating state senator Adam Hollier and others.
-He defeated Republican nominee Martell Bivings in the November 8 general election.
+Thanedar contributed $5.17 million of his own money to the campaign.
+Thanedar won the open primary, defeating state senator Adam Hollier and others with 28.3% of the vote.
+He defeated Republican nominee Martell Bivings and two third-party candidates in the November 8 general election with 71.1% of the vote.